thirdtruck/sweet-turnips/JOURNAL.md

 Now let's refactor a bit.
 I've been bitten before by neglecting to assign an entity to all secondary maps it would need so I want to move that initialization into the initializer function for each entity struct...
 Actually, I'll take that back.
 I don't like the idea of the entities knowing too much about how the `World` treats them.
 Gut instinct.

 Alright, time to make the enemy ships actually dangerous!
 Well, that took a bit more trouble than I expected but now it works!
 (Next: Fix the code where it assumes there's only one player ship since there can now be zero ships.
 Update: That wasn't too hard to fix at all!)

+# 20May2020

+Felt like squeezing in a little dev time before bed.

+Ran into a curious error while adding the "enemies disappear off the bottom of the screen" functionality.
+I hit a state where the game tried to update the coordinates of the enemy after all of the enemy's ECS mappings had been cleared out.
+I fixed it but it required more knowledge of the system than I liked.
+Perhaps I need to add certian rules to enforce this, like removing more mutability and enforcing a more functional style.